Detailed Expert Review

 RememBear’s browser extension is available for Chrome, Firefox, and Safari.
 It handles most of RememBear’s password management functions — it stores new passwords, auto-fills saved logins, and generates secure new passwords.
 It was able to easily detect login fields and auto-fill them quickly and accurately.

-Competitors like RoboForm offer browser extensions for a variety of other browsers, such as Brave, Opera, and Edge, but RememBear’s current browser extensions function well, and I expect to see more browsers added in the near future.
+Competitors like RoboForm offer dedicated browser extensions for a variety of other browsers, such as Brave, Opera, and Edge, but RememBear’s current browser extension functions well (and is Chromium-based so it will also work on Brave, Opera, and Edge).
+I expect to see more dedicated RememBear browser extensions added in the near future.

 New Device Key